Founder & Lead Editor

 Now, how does it stack up against its peers?
 Its main competitors include shoes like the Brooks Adrenaline GTS 24/25 (typically around $140-$150), the Saucony Guide 17/18 (usually about $140), the Hoka Arahi 7 (around $140-$145), and the New Balance Fresh Foam X 860v14 (also in the $140 ballpark).
 So, the Kayano 31 is often priced a little higher than many of its direct rivals.

-So, what about its price-to-performance ratio?
-Here’s the thing: when the Kayano 31 is good, it’s very, very good.
-It delivers a truly high level of plush cushioning and a sophisticated, adaptive stability system that many runners, especially overpronators, will adore.
-The upper comfort is also a significant plus.
-If you fall into its target audience and you get a pair that doesn't suffer from those unfortunate early durability issues, then yes, the value is there.
-You’re getting a lot of shoe, a lot of technology, and potentially a lot of comfortable miles.
+So what about its price-to-performance ratio?
+When the Kayano 31 is good, it’s very good.
+It delivers plush cushioning and a sophisticated, adaptive stability system that many overpronators will love, plus a comfortable upper.
+If you fit the target profile and you don’t run into early durability issues, the value is there.

-However, the "if" is the kicker.
-Those reported outsole durability problems are a serious dent in the value proposition for anyone unlucky enough to experience them.
-Spending $165 on a shoe that starts to fall apart after a handful of runs is, frankly, unacceptable.
-So, the value really hinges on getting a "good one."
-If you prioritize maximum, soft cushioning combined with a non-intrusive but effective guidance system, and you're willing to invest that premium price, the Kayano 31 is a very strong contender.
-It’s like investing in a high-quality mattress – if it gives you great nights (or runs), it’s worth every penny.
-But if it starts to sag prematurely, you’ll feel cheated.
+The "if" is the kicker.
+Those reported outsole durability issues are a serious dent in the value proposition for anyone unlucky enough to experience them.
+Spending $165 on a shoe that starts to fall apart after a handful of runs is hard to justify.
+So the value hinges on getting a good pair.
+If you prioritize maximum cushioning with non-intrusive guidance and you're willing to pay the premium, the Kayano 31 is a strong contender.

 Decision Matrix